NuGrid/nugrid.github.io/content/NuGridDoc/NuGridDoc_index.md

 The primary role of this repo is to hold documentation for the NuGrid collaboration that does not directly relate to a specific code or utility that has its own repo.
-For the latter documentation goes into the associated repo wiki.
+For the latter, documentation goes into the associated repo wiki.

 This repo holds the following types of information, each can be found